 A Stiff and Painful Shoulder

-The (painful) freezing phase.
+I. The (painful) freezing phase.

-During the freezing phase you will have severe pain, but your motion is not very restricted.
+During the freezing phase, you will have severe pain, but your motion is not very restricted.
 What’s happening inside your shoulder is that the lining of the joint, what we call the capsule, is becoming very inflamed.
 If we could look in with a camera which we see a red, angry appearing capsule.
-This inflammation causes severe pain, because when you try and move the shoulder, you are stretching this inflamed joint capsule.
+This inflammation causes severe pain because when you try and move the shoulder, you are stretching this inflamed joint capsule.

+II.
 The frozen phase.

-A thicker capsule will make it harder to move your shoulder, because if is not as flexible or giving as a normal capsule is.
+A thicker capsule will make it harder to move your shoulder because it is not as flexible or giving as a normal capsule is.
 Think of a thin rubber band versus a thick and heavier rubber band.
 It is much harder to stretch the thicker band.
 During this phase, you will notice that washing your hair, putting on a coat or a shirt, or reaching up to get something out of a cabinet can be difficult.

+III.
 The thawing phase

 The thawing phase of a frozen shoulder is when the tight and thick capsule and ligaments in your shoulder begin to loosen up.
 The capsule is starting to become thin and flexible once again.
-During this phase your pain will diminish and your motion will improve.
+During this phase, your pain will diminish, and your motion will improve.
 Below you will see stretches you can review with your doctor to see if they are appropriate for your frozen shoulder.

 How Do You Treat a Frozen Shoulder?

 The most important part of the recovery process is a carefully structured stretching program.
-An injection might help diminish the inflammation which makes the stretching exercises easier to tolerate.
+An injection might help diminish the inflammation, which makes the stretching exercises easier to tolerate.
 Far too many people are afraid of moving their shoulders because they are afraid of causing more harm.
-Therefore as a physician, the most important thing we can do is to educate you about the natural history of a frozen shoulder.
-This should allay the fear of causing harm.
+Therefore as a physician, the most important thing we can do is educate you about the natural history of a frozen shoulder.
+This should alleviate the fear of causing harm.

-Surgery For A Frozen Shoulder
+Surgery For A Frozen Shoulder?
+Usually not.

-When we operate on a frozen shoulder we will manipulate the shoulder to stretch or rip the tight tissues.
-We will then place a small camera in the shoulder and use a small device to open the ligaments which allows them to stretch back to their normal position.
+When we operate on a frozen shoulder, we will manipulate the joint to stretch or rip the tight tissues.
+We will then place a small camera in the shoulder and use a small device to open the ligaments, which allow them to stretch back to their normal position.
 Although shoulder surgery for a frozen shoulder is successful for many, it is not always as effective as we would like it to be.
 Many are left with some residual loss of shoulder motion; this is especially true in diabetics.

 Recovery Process For A Frozen Shoulder: Often longer than you think.

 Most patients will respond very favorably to physical therapy.
-Be prepared, it also takes a lot of patience since recovery from a frozen shoulder can take a long time.
+Be prepared; it also takes a lot of patience since recovery from a frozen shoulder can take a long time.

 Occasionally patients fail to respond to therapy and injections.
-In those patients a manipulation under anesthesia, or surgery (arthroscopy) to release the tight capsule might improve your stiffness.
-Again, in diabetics you may not respond to the therapy or surgery.
+In those patients, manipulation under anesthesia, or surgery (arthroscopy) to release the tight capsule might improve your stiffness.
+Again, in diabetics, you may not respond to the therapy or surgery.
 The surgery for a frozen shoulder is called a capsulotomy.
-The means that we release the capsule of lining of the shoulder, making it longer and hopefully, more comfortable to move.
+This means that we release the capsule of the lining of the shoulder, making it longer and hopefully, more comfortable to move.

-If you have a painful stiff shoulder, there is a good chance that you have a frozen shoulder.
+If you have a painful, stiff shoulder, there is a good chance that you have a frozen shoulder.
 Seeing a shoulder specialist to rule out other causes of stiffness and pain might be a good idea before starting an aggressive stretching program.

 Disclaimer: this information is for your education and should not be considered medical advice regarding diagnosis or treatment recommendations.
 Some links on this page may be affiliate links.
 Read the full disclaimer.